 • Class F – fires include those caused by cooking oils such as a chip-pan fire.

-• Electrical Fires – fires involving electrical equipment but upon removal of the electrical item, the fire class is changed.
+• Electrical Fires (Not a Fire Class) – fires involving electrical equipment but upon removal of the electrical item, the fire class is changed.

 Types of Fire Extinguishers